Jarmill/distance/experiments/README.md

 A description of the experiments in the Distance Estimation paper

+`flow_distance_test`: Find the distance of closest approach between trajectories following the Flow system and starting in the circular initial set and points in the half-circle.
+Figure 6, Section III.

 `flow_dist_moon`: Finding the closest distance for a non-convex moon-shaped set on the Flow system.
 Figure 8, section IV.A.

 `twist_distance_half_sphere`: Distance betweens points starting in a sphere following the Twist system and unsafe points in a half-sphere.
 Figure 10a, Section IV.B.